-- 87. Compare results with those of prior periods and those expected for the current period.
-Discuss significant variations with management. - 88.
-Discuss whether the recognition of major sales and expenses have taken place in the appropriate periods. - 89.
-Consider extraordinary and unusual items. - 90.
-Consider and discuss with management the relationship between related items in the revenue account and assess the reasonableness thereof in the context of similar relationships for prior periods and other information available to the auditor.
+- 117.87.
+Compare results with those of prior periods and those expected for the current period.

+Discuss significant variations with management. - 118.88.
+Discuss whether the recognition of major sales and expenses have taken place in the appropriate periods. - 119.89.
+Consider extraordinary and unusual items. - 420.90.
+Consider and discuss with management the relationship between related items in the revenue account and assess the reasonableness thereof in the context of similar relationships for prior periods and other information available to the practitioner.